PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You don't like it?"

 "No, I do.
 I really do."
 There was another kiss and then she continued.
 "But you don't need, servants.
 You don't have to force anyone to do anything.
-But can't you just hire people to help you."
+But can you just hire people to help you."

 "Hire, but servants are bound to the families…"